azdavis/azdavis.net/posts/en/limitations-opportunity.md

 and so on.

-When a programmer modifies files in the repository, we would like to incrementally update the language server's its database of semantic knowledge about the repository.
+When a programmer modifies files in the repository, we would like to incrementally update the language server's database of semantic knowledge about the repository.

 For instance, if a programmer edits just a single function's body, we would like to only re-typecheck just that function's body.
 If just a single function's body